 A short, honest decision tree:

-• You dictate daily on a Mac, especially into AI tools: buy once.
-Infina is $99 as of July 2026, on-device by default, and the only one where the whole loop runs by voice.
+- You dictate daily on a Mac, especially into AI tools: go on-device.
+Infina is $99/year as of July 2026, unlimited words and commands, transcription that stays on your Mac, and the only one where the whole loop runs by voice.

 We keep a deeper app-by-app comparison in the best dictation apps for Mac if you want the feature tables.